 What if a Community Board decided they wanted to be something more than “advisory?”
 If they did, it would not be stimulated by long-term comprehensive planning.
-It would be a calculated, tactical decision aimed at achieving an advantage in chosen situations.
-A strategic plan provides its users with a continuous test for internal strengths (S) and weaknesses (W) as its central function.
+Instead, it would be a calculated, tactical decision to achieve an advantage in chosen situations.
+It is the debate people want, not to win or lose, but to get to a “yes.”
+A strategic plan provides its users with a continuous test for these internal strengths (S) and weaknesses (W) as its central function.
 Commonly called SWOT, that initial scan reveals opportunities and threats primarily external, but not exclusively.
-Like the fighter, Mike Tyson once said, “Everyone has a plan until they get punched in the face.”
+Like the fighter Mike Tyson once said, “Everyone has a plan until they get punched in the face.”
 Doing this test leads to the first question.

 Weakness and Strength

-In CD-A, there may not be a demand for injecting strategic planning into that relationship.
-If a need is expressed, recognition of it as an opportunity to build reciprocity occurs with ease.
+There may not be a demand for injecting strategic planning into that relationship in CD-A. However, if a need is expressed, recognition of it as an opportunity to build reciprocity occurs quickly.
 It is seen as a new learning relationship of enormous power (here).
 Reciprocity is underwritten by two forms of research conducted in four directions.
 These are internal and external assessments of “forces” identified by the parties involved in establishing their partnership.
 For example, these assessments could examine ways to alter the “advisory” power of a CD introduced as “the problem” in this description of strategic planning.
 Here, the CD and the CPD would look internally at its strengths and weaknesses.
-They would share concrete illustrations of the forces internal to their current ability to share power that may reveal external opportunities or mutual interest threats. (see Flushing example here).
+They would share concrete illustrations of internal forces to their current ability to transfer power that may reveal external opportunities or mutual interest threats. (see Flushing example here).
 A strategic plan, in this case, would look to discover, disclose, and define divide and conquer structure in so-called “community benefits agreements.”

-Initial evaluations would look to the past based on expense and capital budget decisions from one to ten-year “show me the money” periods.
-The process looks to the future by sharing neighborhood experiences with community development professionals.
-These professionals as individuals and organizations may be sourced internally from the community and externally as partners to confirm or enhance, deny, or challenge background socio-economic data.
+Initial evaluations would look past expenses and capital budget decisions from one to ten-year “show me the money” periods.
+Then, the process looks to the future by sharing neighborhood experiences with community development professionals.
+These professionals as individuals and organizations may be sourced internally from the community and externally as partners to confirm, enhance, deny, or challenge background socio-economic data.

 The current plan for democratic participation in the city’s development is well exposed for its inequity.
 As NYC urban planning stands today, CD-A gets stronger when CD “A” and “B” are asked to participate in the same way.
-In fact, CD-B gets weaker for the lack of comparative results or access to similar resources.
-However, community districts and their volunteer board members are responsible for supporting the democratic process.
-When this process is weakened or in trouble, what it needs is more democracy.
+CD-B gets weaker for the lack of comparative results or access to similar resources.
+However, community districts and their volunteer board members support the democratic process.
+When this process is weakened or in trouble, it needs more democracy.

 The city’s overall economic health provides the “commons.”
-The capacity to see differences in York City’s 59 Community Districts and resource-react differently is possible.
+As a result, the capacity to see differences in York City’s 59 Community Districts and resource-react differently is possible.
 The care and well-being of each of these hundreds of neighborhoods in each district can endure the ignorance of their wealth as well as the tragedy of their poverty with a strategic plan SWOT approach.

 A Strategic Plan Outline

 Seek the term “strategic plan,” and resources become available.
 A small group or committee can click here and there and come up with something useful.
 The outline below is not a set of sequential steps.
 Each action description is an ongoing activity.
 With seven actions, seven people can develop one skill as the “go-to” person on one of them.
-Constantly scanning, restating issues, mission, and goals in new ways, redefining internal vs. external objectives.
+They constantly scanned, restated issues, missions, and goals in new ways, redefining internal vs. external objectives.
 Participants will find ways to do things and redo them often and with delight.
-As one board member stated once, “Win or lose, succeed or fail, it is much better than wailing, and I really hate whining.”
+As one board member stated once, “Win or lose, succeed or fail, it is much better than wailing, and I hate whining.”

 Seven Major Actions of a Strategic Plan